 Angular input number validation

-Angular offers form handling with two ways.
-Reactive Forms are used to handle form input controls with model drive approach to maintain the state between form handling Template forms works with two way binding between model and control to maintain the form state.
+Angular offers form handling in two ways.
+Reactive Forms are used to handle form input controls with a model drive approach to maintain the state between form handling.
+Template forms work with two-way binding between the model and control to maintain the form state.

-Let’s see an examples in both ways to handle numeric validations while focus lost (onBlur) on input form.
+Let’s see examples in both ways to handle numeric validations while the focus is lost (onBlur) on the input form.

 Reactive form with onBlur event